CryptoCOB/Assignment2RAG/README.md

 ---

-## 📧 Contact
+## Contact

-For questions or issues, please open a GitHub issue or contact via Centennial College email.
+Questions?
+Open a GitHub issue or email me at Centennial.

 ---

-**⟠∆∇𓂀 Marc.pglyph - Human Coding Style**
+⟠∆∇𓂀 Marc.pglyph